My Tokyo Guide

-Asakusa is a town of water.
+Asakusa is a waterfront town .
 It sits on the mighty Sumida River, and many landmark buildings line the banks.
-Head to the striking red Azuma-bashi Bridge for views of towering TOKYO SKYTREE and brews at the Asahi Beer Hall inside the Asahi Group Headquarter Building with its Philippe Starck-designed golden sculpture adorning the roof.
+Head to the striking red Azuma-bashi Bridge for views of towering TOKYO SKYTREE, or enjoy a beer at the Super Dry Hall inside the Asahi Group Headquarter Building, with its Philippe Starck-designed golden sculpture adorning the roof.
 For a taste of the city from the water, board the uniquely sculpted Hotaluna waterbus—from the creative mind of Japanese cartoonist Leiji Matsumoto—for a cruise up the river.
-The pier is located close to Asakusa Station, and it is possible to take trips to Hinode Pier, Odaiba Marine Park, the Hama-rikyu Gardens and Toyosu.
+The pier is located close to Asakusa Station, and it is possible to take trips to Hinode Pier, Odaiba Marine Park, and Toyosu.

 Asakusa is a great place to get hold of some original Japanese souvenirs.
 Nakamise is filled with small stalls selling a wide range of products.
-Pick up a T-shirt adorned with kanji characters or a traditional fan, a mask or a wooden kokeshi doll—some distinctive reminders of your Tokyo trip—and fill up on traditional snacks and sweets baked right in front of you.
-If you want to step deeper into the world of Japan's culinary arts, visit Kappabashi Kitchenware Town to check out some professional-level kitchen utensils and surprisingly real-looking food samples.
+Pick up a T-shirt adorned with kanji characters, a traditional fan, a mask, or a wooden kokeshi doll—some distinctive reminders of your Tokyo trip—and fill up on traditional snacks and sweets baked right in front of you.
+If you want to step deeper into the world of Japan's culinary arts, visit Kappabashi Kitchenware Town to check out some professional-level kitchen utensils and surprisingly realistic plastic food models.